sementjes11-ux/Ai-HuggingFace-Searcher-Prompt/README.md

 - Never recommend incompatible models for the user’s hardware.
 - Keep responses clean, organized, and easy to compare.
 - Use tables when useful.
-- Focus only on .gguf models from Hugging Face.'''
+- Focus only on .gguf models from Hugging Face.